Contact Lens FAQs Answered by a Phoenix, AZ Optometrist

 Do You Offer Specialized Contacts?

-Yes, our optometry practitioner can prescribe you specialized contacts if you have certain eye problems.
+Yes, our eye doctors can prescribe you specialized contacts if you have certain eye problems.
 These are more likely to correct your vision deficit than a standard pair of contacts.

 For instance, if you have astigmatism, you have an issue where your eye isn't shaped normally.
 Our eye doctor can prescribe you toric lenses, which can correct more meridians of your vision to optimize your vision better than standard contacts can.
 These also are often weighted, so they don't shift out of place as much as a traditional pair of contacts.

-If you have keratoconus, our optometrist can prescribe you gas-permeable lenses.
+If you have keratoconus, we can identify it during your eye exam and can prescribe you gas-permeable or scleral lenses.
 These contacts are less flexible than a standard pair of soft contacts.
 They can hold the shape of your eyes better than soft contacts, which ultimately means they optimize your visual acuity better.

 Are Contacts More Expensive Than Glasses?